PyRetri/PyRetri/docs/GETTING_STARTED.md

 python3 main/make_data_json.py -d /data/market1501/query/ -sp data_jsons/market_query.json -t reid
 ```

-Note: Oxford/Paris dataset contains the ground truth of each query image in a txt file, so remember to give the path of gt file when generating data json file of Oxford/Paris.
+Note: Oxford dataset contains the ground truth of each query image in a txt file, so remember to give the path of gt file when generating data json file of Oxford.

 ## Extract